suchayarj/WhatsOnYourFace/README.md

 - PrimaryCategory
 - ChemicalName

-**Please note that each product can be input multiple times if it has more than one scent/flavor/color or more than one chemicals
+**Please note that each product can be input multiple times if it has more than one scent/flavor/color or more than one chemical
 (For more details on the dataset and columns decription, please refer to the *chemicalsincosmetic-dd.xlsx* and *chemicalsincosemetics-description.pdf*)

 ## Workflow and EDA